From Hacking to Marketing

 August 11, 2025

 I used to do web application security.
 I did bug bounties, which were a lot of fun and challenging as hell.
 I also earned my bachelor’s in information systems and technologies.
-I’d say I’ve developed some understanding of security.
+I’d say I’ve developed some understanding of security, even though it is still a drop in the ocean.
+But that is only the supply side of the equation.
+In other words, it is just being able to create minimum viable products.

 I want to start my own company in the near future.
 For that, I need to work on both elements of the equation to create something that moves humanity forward, in whatever way I can.

 Hacking is an interchangeable term for breaking patterns and finding unusual ways of doing things.
 I’m not speaking of finding new bypass methods or attack vectors.
 I’m speaking of the broader term of hacking, which applies to everything everywhere.
+That mindset of finding unusual approaches is what I’m hoping will transfer to understanding markets and customers.

 I don’t see this as a “from… to…”.
 That’s why I’m not seeing this as a change in my path.
 It is more like creating another line in my path.
 So that I can move more freely and faster.
 And if I fail, it is not the end of the world.
 I would still have worked on my hacker mindset, and staying up to date with the newest technical methods is a thing that I’m already used to doing.